Labour Market Notes (Monthly)

 These documents contain analysis of the latest labour market data for Alberta, released the same day as Statistics Canada’s Labour Force Survey.
 The "Labour InSight" section covers a labour market topic in more detail.
 These documents are published monthly.

-- Unemployment rate falls to 26-month low.
+- Unemployment rate falls to a 28-month low.

-- Rotation to full-time continues.
+- Rotation to full-time employment pauses.

-Average Weekly Earnings (AWE) eased down 0.1% in October to $1,143.
-Compared to a year ago, earnings were up 3.5%, the largest year-over-year gain since January 2015.
+Average Weekly Earnings (AWE) moved up 0.1% in November to $1,149.
+Compared to a year ago, earnings were up 1.2%.

 Labour InSight Highlights: